 Since 2008 our family has been living a nomadic life.
 It started as just a way to take our one-year-old baby girl to see her exciting new world.
+We started documenting our travels under the name Mali Mish.
 Little did we know it would be the beginning of a new chapter for our family.

 Since then, we have traveled all across North America.
 After visiting nearly all states and provinces of United States, Canada and Mexico, We embarked on a Trans-Atlantic journey to do the same on the European continent.